raiym2048/Lazy/README.md

 The application sending to client the information about purchase from Admin account(in my case its my personal account)
 ![image](https://user-images.githubusercontent.com/76080041/207894469-01511422-aae8-4f94-b1ac-14a373326cef.png)

+then we go to the main page automatically;

 about company page:
 ![image](https://user-images.githubusercontent.com/76080041/207895476-b96b9a02-a503-4a7e-b72d-8880889d3df7.png)